cesarnml/99bottles/README.md

 ### Chapter 06 - Achieving Openness (40 pages)

+- _Data clump_ is official about _data_, and is defined as the situation in which several data fields routinely occur together in the same places, but are not encapsulated in a single object.
+- Having a clump of data usually means you are missing a concept in your domain model.
+- Full-grown _Data Clumps_ are usually removed by extracting a class that encapsulates the data and its associated behavior.
+- Programmers add blank lines to signify changes of topic.
+The presence of multiple topics suggests the existence of multiple responsibilities, which make code harder to understand when reading, and easier to harm when changing.

 #### 6.1 Consolidating Data Clumps (4 pages)

 #### 6.2 Making Sense of Conditionals (4 pages)